Decorative neutral curve divider

 Diving into marketplace intelligence might sound like a massive undertaking, but it’s more about being systematic than anything else.
 You don’t need a team of data scientists to begin.
 By breaking it down into a few manageable steps, you can build a solid foundation for gathering and using market data to inform your sales strategy.
 The key is to start with a clear plan for what you want to achieve and then build your process from there.
 Think of it as creating a roadmap that will guide your team toward smarter, more informed decisions that help you close more deals.

-Set Up Your Data Collection Framework
+Build Your Data Collection Framework

 First things first, you need a plan for gathering information.
 A data collection framework is just a structured way of deciding what data you need and how you'll get it.
 At its core, marketplace intelligence is about constantly gathering, looking at, and understanding data about your market to make smart business choices.
 Start by identifying the key questions you want to answer.
 Are you curious about competitor pricing, customer sentiment, or emerging product trends?
 Once you know what you’re looking for, you can establish a consistent process for collecting that data, whether it’s through manual research, surveys, or automated tools.
 This creates a reliable flow of information your team can depend on.